 In short: how do you change your career path mid-stream?

-How to Position Yourself to Change Your Career Path
+How to Position Yourself For A New Career Path

 First: Craft your Story from the Beginning